apache/pekko/docs/src/main/paradox/typed/cluster-membership.md

 ## Introduction

 A cluster is made up of a set of member nodes.
 The identifier for each node is a `hostname:port:uid` tuple.
-An Pekko application can be distributed over a cluster with each node hosting some part of the application.
+A Pekko application can be distributed over a cluster with each node hosting some part of the application.
 Cluster membership and the actors running on that node of the application are decoupled.
 A node could be a member of a cluster without hosting any actors.
 Joining a cluster is initiated